MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/invalid-format-in-resource-file-error-325.md

-- The resource file you're trying to retrieve has an invalid format, or a specific resource in the file has an invalid format.
+- The resource file you are trying to retrieve has an invalid format, or a specific resource in the file has an invalid format.
 If the file contents have been damaged, reinstall the file from its original disk.
 If the error continues, contact the provider of the resource for a new file or a version of the resource with the expected format.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).